Levels of Financial Independence – even during a global crisis

 But technically, you can do most of this with one income.
 You can even do it with your job if you want.

-(You won’t get to Generational Wealth with your day job, but you probably don’t need or want that much money anyway.)
+(You won’t get to Generational Wealth working at your day job, but you probably don’t need or want that much money anyway.)

 The fact is, your job is just another income stream – although probably more time-consuming than others.